-That is the genius of it.
+That's the genius of it.
 Your brain won't want to stay on this task.

 Your mind will wander.
 You will need strong concentration to finish this utterly boring task.

-Here's how to do it: For the next five minutes, follow the second hand as it circles the clock below.
+Here's how to do it: For the next five minutes, follow the second hand as it circles the Cat-faced clock below.

 Watch the second hand closely for five minutes.
 Do not look away.
 Don't become distracted by random thoughts, sensations in the body, or sounds in the room.